saihgupr/TasmotaApp/README.md

 - **Status Monitoring**: View current power state of all devices
 - **JSON Import/Export**: Bulk import device configurations from JSON files
 - **Responsive Design**: Adaptive layout that uses single column on iPhone portrait mode for better usability
+- **Cross-Platform**: Native iOS and macOS app with Mac Catalyst support
-- **Native iOS Experience**: Built with SwiftUI for optimal performance and integration
+- **Native Experience**: Built with SwiftUI for optimal performance and integration across all Apple platforms

 ## Screenshots